 Working backwards creates a pull-based system.
 Control flows from right to left.
-The final node signals that it needs something from the previous node, and so on.
+The final action signals that it needs something from the previous action, and so on.
 This is the foundation of lean manufacturing where items are produced on demand with very little waste.

-Thinking of your plans as a value stream1 where each node unlocks the next downstream node can help you shed waste all along the chain.
+Thinking of your plans as a value stream1 where each action unlocks the next downstream action can help you shed waste all along the chain.
 It will help you and your team get more aligned on the destination as well as the journey to get there.